Course Materials: FAQs

 How long do I have to purchase my books?

-All required course materials are available to be purchased up to the end of the 6th-7th week of classes
+All required course materials for your term are available to be purchased up to the end of the 6th-7th week of classes

 Unsold/over-ordered course materials (that are not re-used for the upcoming term) are returned to the publishers starting in the 7th-8th week of classes